stephenjarrell19/DeepDream/README.md

 ## Getting Started

-Open the jupyter notebook and create a Dreamer object with the default hyperparameters.
+Create a Dreamer object with the default hyperparameters.
 Call the object with your input image to start spectating the dreaming process!
-Fine tuning hyperparameters is really a matter of trial and error, since what you find visually pleasing is completely subjective!
-I hope you enjoy this project and find this example useful.
+Fine tuning hyperparameters is really a matter of trial and error and personal preference, since what you find visually pleasing is completely subjective!
+I hope you enjoy this project and find this example useful in your own investigations of image recognition models.

 I also recommend you check out an excellent tutorial at https://www.tensorflow.org/tutorials/generative/deepdream , and a brilliant article https://ai.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html